If you have any questions about any of the information on the CAO’s guided steps to common issues, please contact us directly.

 - Whether the board has redacted or removed any part of the record, and, if so, the reason(s) why; and,

 - The actual costs that were incurred to provide access or copies.

-If the actual costs were less than the requester paid, the condominium corporation should give the requester a refund of the difference.
+If the actual costs to produce / deliver the record were less than the requester paid, the condominium corporation must pay the requester a refund of the difference.

 If the actual costs were more than the fee that the requester paid, then the requester must pay the condominium corporation the least of:

 - 10% of the total costs incurred by the corporation; or,

 For example, if the requester paid $50 and the total costs incurred by the corporation were $60, then the owner would have to pay the condominium corporation $5 (i.e., 10% of the $50 fee they paid).

 If you have tried the steps above and your issue still hasn’t been resolved, you may be able to file an application with the CAT, which is an online tribunal dedicated to resolving condominium disputes.

 The CAT is pleased to provide an online dispute resolution system (CAT-ODR) to help Ontario’s condominium communities resolve their condominium disputes conveniently, quickly, and affordably.

 To file with the CAT, your application must deal with condominium records.